vanaja1983/Python-Tutedude-Assignments/README.md

 o	Division
 3. Displays the results of each operation on the screen.

-Task 2: Create a Personalized Greeting(Even or Odd.py)
+Task 2: Create a Personalized Greeting(Greetings.py)
 1. Takes a user's first name and last name as input.
 2. Concatenates the first name and last name into a full name.
 3. Prints a personalized greeting message using the full name.